tolu360/cordova-plugin-paystack/README.md

 ## 1. Description

-This plugin allows to add Paystack Payments to your application using the [Paystack Mobile SDK Android](https://github.com/PaystackHQ/paystack-android) library.
+This plugin allows to add Paystack Payments to your application using the [Paystack Mobile Android SDK](https://github.com/PaystackHQ/paystack-android) and the [Paystack Mobile iOS SDK](https://github.com/PaystackHQ/paystack-ios) libraries.
 While there are a million ways to build mobile applications these days, there are only very few ways to stay secure.
-The native Paystack SDK uses your pulishable/public key to generate a one-time token to be used to charge a card - this plugin allows you to do all that in your Cordova/PhoneGap app without worrying about your secret key being compromised.
+The native Paystack SDK uses your pulishable/public key to generate a one-time token to be used to charge a card (on your backend/server) - this plugin allows you to do all that in your Cordova/PhoneGap app without worrying about your secret key being compromised.
 Your secret keys do not belong in version control and you should never use them in client-side code or in a Cordova/PhoneGap application.
 * Compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman).
 * Officially supported by [PhoneGap Build](https://build.phonegap.com/plugins).